Sol-20

-The Sol-20 was the first fully assembled microcomputer with a built-in keyboard and television output, (Note: Earlier machines like the Micral N or Altair 8800 required a separate terminal for interactive use.
-Others, like the Sphere 1, were built into a terminal.
-The Sol-20 required only a television for output, everything else needed was built in.) what would later be known as a home computer.
-The design was the integration of an Intel 8080-based motherboard, a VDM-1 graphics card, the 3P+S I/O card to drive a keyboard, and circuitry to connect to a cassette deck for program storage.
+The Sol-20 was among the first fully assembled microcomputers with a built-in keyboard and television output, (Note: In this, it was predated by perhaps only the Sphere 1.
+Earlier machines like the Micral N or Altair 8800 required a separate terminal for interactive use.
+The Sol-20 required only a television for output; everything else needed was built in.) what would later be known as a home computer.
+The design was the integration of an Intel 8080-based motherboard, a VDM-1 graphics card, the 3P+S I/O card to interface with the keyboard, and the CUTS card (Cassette Users Tape System) circuitry to connect to a cassette deck for program storage.
 Additional expansion was available via five S-100 bus slots inside the machine.
 It also included swappable ROMs that the manufacturer called 'personality modules', containing a rudimentary operating system.

 The design was originally suggested by Les Solomon, the editor of Popular Electronics.
 He asked Bob Marsh of Processor Technology if he could design a smart terminal for use with the Altair 8800.
 Lee Felsenstein, who shared a garage working space with Marsh, had previously designed such a terminal but never built it.
 Reconsidering the design using modern electronics, they agreed the best solution was to build a complete computer with a terminal program in ROM.
-Felsenstein mentioned on a recent interview that the name of the Sol was inspired after Les Solomon, Technical Editor of Popular Electronics.
+Felsenstein has stated that the name of the Sol was inspired after Les Solomon, Technical Editor of Popular Electronics.

 The Sol appeared on the cover of the July 1976 issue of Popular Electronics as a "high-quality intelligent terminal".
 It was initially offered in three versions; the Sol-PC motherboard in kit form, the Sol-10 without expansion slots, and the Sol-20 with five slots.

 A Sol-20 was taken to the Personal Computing Show in Atlantic City in August 1976 where it was a hit, building an order backlog that took a year to fill.
 Systems began shipping late that year and were dominated by the expandable Sol-20, which sold for $1,495 in its most basic fully-assembled form.
 The company also offered schematics for the system for free for those interested in building their own.

 The Sol-20 remained in production until 1979, by which point about 12,000 machines (Note: Some sources put it at 5,000 kits and 5,000 assembled machines, but Felsenstein puts it at 12,000 total.) had been sold.
 By that time, the "1977 trinity" —the Apple II, Commodore PET and TRS-80— had begun to take over the market, and a series of failed new product introductions drove Processor Technology into bankruptcy.
 Felsenstein later developed the successful Osborne 1 computer, using much the same underlying design in a portable format.